 Improvements Since the Inspection:

 - We have begun to identify students with high rates of absence and work together with families to improve these.
 We are also working on alternative strategies to reduce the need for exclusions and ensure that students are staying engaged with school as much possible.
+So far this year we have reduced our exclusion rate by 90%.
 We are also adapting our curriculum to fit with student interests and to find ways of making the education time more practical so that students want to engage with us more often.

 - Since the Inspection, we have appointed a Coordinator to develop the school’s Social, Moral, Spiritual and Cultural (SMSC) provision and we have reintroduced Religious Education into the curriculum, including at GCSE level.
 Our SMSC Coordinator is planning a series of Cultural Days for 2017-18 to help further educate the students about different cultures as well as their own.